ashsii/show-emote-kappagen/README.md

 Auto refreshes when it sees "New 7TV Emote " from auro's bot

-Only can detect one animated sub emote at a time per message idk too lazy to fix wait for stream elements to get their shit together.
+Only can detect one animated sub emote at a time per message.
+Wait for stream elements to fix this is just a temp solution.

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fsammwyy%2Fshow-emote&count_bg=%233240FF&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=Visitors&edge_flat=false)](https://hits.seeyoufarm.com)